Package 'epiregulon'

 Examples

-# create a mock singleCellExperiment object for gene expression matrix
+# create a mock SingleCellExperiment object for gene expression matrix

 expMatrix <- scuttle::mockSCE()

-expMatrix <- scuttle::logNormCounts(expMatrix)
+expMatrix <- scrapper::normalizeRnaCounts.se(expMatrix)

 expMatrix$cluster <- sample(LETTERS[1:5], ncol(expMatrix), replace=TRUE)

-# create a mock singleCellExperiment object for peak matrix
+# create a mock SingleCellExperiment object for peak matrix

 peakMatrix <- scuttle::mockSCE()